Andonome/stories/effect_summaries.md

 ## Big

-Gravity tightens it's grip.
+Gravity varies wildly.

-0. Target is treated as if having weight increased by 1.
-All movement and all attempts to lift something suffer a -1 penalty.
+0. Target is treated as if having weight increased or decreased by 1.
-1. Target is treated as if having weight increased by 2.
-All movement and all attempts to lift something suffer a -2 penalty.
+1. Target is treated as if having weight increased or decreased by 2.
-1. Target is treated as if having weight increased by 3.
-All movement and all attempts to lift something suffer a -3 penalty.
+1. Target is treated as if having weight increased or decreased by 3.
-1. Target is treated as if having weight increased by 4.
-All movement and all attempts to lift something suffer a -4 penalty.
+1. Target is treated as if having weight increased or decreased by 4.
-1. Target is treated as if having weight increased by 5.
-All movement and all attempts to lift something suffer a -5 penalty.
+1. Target is treated as if having weight increased or decreased by 5.

 ## Boosted